 At the end of this course, you will have new skills to assess function of the knee and foot in relationship to the rest of the body.
 You will understand how to design a multimodal treatment program (including education, manual therapy, neuromuscular release, vector taping and motor control/movement...More Info

-At the conclusion of this course, you will have new skills to assess function of the cranium to the 4th thoracic ring (including the clavicle and scapula) and how to find the primary driver for meaningful tasks involving the head, neck and shoulder girdle.More Info
+At the conclusion of this course, you will have new skills to assess function of the cranium, neck and upper thorax in relationship to pelvic controlMore Info